dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/OPERATION_EXECUTOR_REFACTORING_COMPLETE.md

 ### Should Have ??
 - [ ] GetHTML with Korean encoding tested
-- [ ] All operations tested in SpyWindow
+- [ ] All operations tested in AutomationWindow
 - [ ] All operations tested in ProcedureExecutor
 - [ ] No behavioral regressions